giangchicken/Giang-s-book/Industry Classification Schemes.md

                               FUNCTION:       R(i,t) = α.t + β.R(ind,t) + ε(i,t)

+   The dependent variable, R, is the monthly return for firm i within industry j in data month t, from the CRSP monthly database.
+The independent variable, Rind, is the monthly average return for all firms in that industry classification.

 ```
 ![](./images/Screenshot%202024-11-14%20211402.png)
 ![](./images/Screenshot%202024-11-14%20225912.png)

 > This table reports the firm-months and adjusted R-squared for the above monthly OLS regression.

-> The dependent variable, R, is the monthly return for firm i within industry j in data month t, from the CRSP monthly database.
-The independent variable, Rind, is the monthly average return for all firms in that industry classification.

 > Industries are defined by either the first two digits of the firm's SIC code, the first three digits of the firm's NAICS code, the firm's Fama-French classification (FF), or the first 6 digits of the firm's GICS code.
 Each industry included in these regressions must have at least five members.

 > Because classifications differ among SIC, FF, NAICS, and GICS, there will be differences in the number of firm-months reported for each regression.

 > We use all firms from the S&P index as of December for each year (from Research Insight) for which we are able to find a PERMNO from CRSP by matching based on CUSIP.

+---

+### **TABLE 4**:   Comparison of Adjusted R-square for S&P 1500 Firms Among SIC, NAICS, FamaFrench and GICS (Industries for Returns, Financial Ratios and Other Financial Information)

 ---